jsj2008/Neon-Engine/README.md

 Currently only basic 2D and 3D objects are suppported but model loading is planned for the future.
 Also there is exprimental support for ECS (Entity Component System) which uses a Data Oriented Desing behind the scenes.

-Same architectural decisions were greatly inspired from the Hazel engine.

 Current Progress:
 ![Screenshot](Screenshots/Colored_Triangle_OpenGL.png)